flyingsky/flyingsky.github.io/_posts/2016-12-31-minimize webpack bundle size.md

 title: Minimize Webpack JS bundle size for ReactJS
 ---

-I noticed my Webpack js bundle size is 1.2MB for a long time, recent holiday finally have time to solve it.
+I noticed my Webpack js bundle size is 1.2MB for a long time, recent holiday finally have time to solve it and it was 788kb after some improvement, after gzip it was just 215KB.

 As I know ReactJS min file is just 135KB, why bundle file is so large, even I don't have a lot of code.
 Most articles online just suggest use webpack config, like `NODE_ENV=production` and `-p`, and minify.
 Because I use this [react seed](https://github.com/badsyntax/react-seed) to create my project, so they are already in my project.
 Because I use some third party library.
 I think every ReactJS project has a lot third party libraries, if it happens on me, it should happens on every project.
 I want to know which third party lib contributes the the most size, google "reactjs webpack bundle file size analyze" and find this tool [webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer).

 ### Run analyze